alexirpan/alexirpan.github.io/_posts/2020-04-14-contact-tracing.markdown

-Vaccine development, test production, and contact tracing apps will all be done in parallel, but given the United States already has testing shortfalls, I expect contact tracing to finish first, and to be the best hope for letting people get back to work the fastest.
+Vaccine development, test production, and contact tracing apps will all be done in parallel, but given the United States already has testing shortfalls, I expect contact tracing to finish first, meaning it's the best hope for restarting the economy.

 What About Privacy?